acostabrandon/text-analytics-spring-2026/assignment_1/assignment1_README.md

 - **Airline Reviews dataset** (Kaggle airline reviews / customer feedback dataset)

 ### Why I Chose This Dataset
 I selected the airline review dataset because airline reviews are rich in real-world sentiment (positive, negative, mixed/neutral) and are strategically relevant for customer service analysis, service quality monitoring, and operational decision-making.
 This makes the comparison of sentiment models meaningful in a practical business context.
-(This aligns with my written justification in the assignment.)  [oai_citation:3‡Copy of Assignments 1_ Sentiment Analysis.pdf](sediment://file_000000001e5871f587c1a58fde67fbf4)  [oai_citation:4‡Copy of Assignments 1_ Sentiment Analysis.pdf](sediment://file_000000001e5871f587c1a58fde67fbf4)
+(This aligns with my written justification in the assignment.)

 ### Main Text Column
 - The primary text field used for sentiment analysis was the **review body** (stored/renamed in my notebook as `text_raw`, with additional cleaned variants such as `text_vader` and `text_clean`).